 “We are so pleased that the court recognized the true congressional intent.
 Existing regional centers can now operate and accept new investors,” says Laura Foote Reiff, a partner at Greenberg Traurig LLP, which represents Behring in the lawsuit over the USCIS guidance.
 “This is a program that should be embraced by the agency and the country as it brings much-needed revenue into the US and helps with job creation.”

-Before issuing his ruling, Judge Vince Chhabria concluded with an analogy, likening Behring and other regional centers as members of a club created by Congress who gave the USCIS the responsibility of admitting members, creating club rules, and club privileges.
+Before issuing his ruling, Judge Vince Chhabria concluded with an analogy, likening Behring and other regional centers to members of a club created by Congress that gave the USCIS the responsibility of admitting members, creating club rules, and club privileges.
 But with the Integrity Act, Congress made many changes to the club’s structure but failed to specify whether existing members could, like before, remain members.
 Then the agency removed all existing members, based on what they thought Congress wanted.

 “The agency was wrong to act based on that assumption,” Chhabria said.
 “But it does mean that, for now, the agency must continue treating the existing members as members of the newly revamped club.
 The motion for a preliminary injunction is granted.”

-The lawsuit follows the firm’s 2021 legal victory, when a federal judge vacated the EB-5 Modernization Rule that was implemented unlawfully by the Department of Homeland Security in 2019.
+The lawsuit follows the firm’s 2021 legal victory when a federal judge vacated the EB-5 Modernization Rule that was implemented unlawfully by the Department of Homeland Security in 2019.

 The number of job vacancies has spiked by more than 72% representing about 401,900 positions compared to the first quarter of 2020.
 Job vacancies in Q1 2022 surpassed the previous record high numbers recorded in Q4 2021 by nearly 3%, representing 24,900 more vacant positions.